Income of an Eye Doctor: What Do Eye Doctors Earn?

 Licensure requirements include earning a Doctor of Optometry degree from an accredited school of optometry and passing a national board examination and a state, regional or national clinical examination.
 Optometrists must renew their licenses every one to three years.
 Continuing education credits are required for maintaining licensure.

-Ophthalmologists typically complete four years of undergraduate studies, four years of medical school, at least one year of clinical training, at least three years in a hospital residency program and one or more years in a subspecialty fellowship.
-Coursework includes topics such as anatomy, pathology, physiology, pharmacology, epidemiology, refraction and optics.
-Residency specialty areas include oculoplastics, medical and surgical retina, glaucoma and comprehensive, pediatric and neuro-ophthalmology.
+Ophthalmologists typically complete four years of undergraduate studies, four years of medical school, and at least three years in a hospital residency program.
+Medical school coursework with a focus toward ophthalmology may cover topics in anatomy, pathology, physiology, pharmacology, epidemiology, and optics.
+Residency specialty areas include oculoplastics, medical and surgical retina, glaucoma, pediatric, and neuro-ophthalmology.